Angular Integration Guide

 - Go to issuecapture.com/signup and create a free account

-- Navigate to the Widgets page and create a new widget
+- Open the Widgets page and create a new widget

-- Copy your API key (starts with "ic_")
+- Click the "Keys" tab on your widget and copy the API key (starts with "ic_")

-Store your API key in your environment configuration
+Add the API key to your environment files

-- Store different API keys for dev and production
+- You can use separate API keys for dev and production widgets if you want

 // src/environments/environment.ts